 I tried to look for American passengers but everyone that I met always shook their head at me because they didn’t know English or was rushing to catch their next flight.

-But there’s got to be one kind-hearted person out there, right?
-Right.
+There’s got to be one kind-hearted person out there, right?

-Other than my current predicament in looking for someone who spoke English, there was another problem at hand.
+Other than my current predicament in looking for someone who spoke English, there was another problem at hand—I am starving.

 Hangry like those snicker’s commercials about not being yourself when you are hungry.